 Good debt is called good because many people believe that the outcome justifies borrowing the money.
 Some people will try to justify purchases by calling the debt good or saying that it is the only way to pay for a large purchase, but if the value is going to depreciate while you are paying interest (like a car loan), you really cannot call it good debt.
 There are two basic types of good debt.

 One example of this is student loan debt.
 This debt helped to raise your income potential, which can justify the need to borrow the money.
 However, you still want to limit the amount of money that you borrow.
 You can sometimes roll bad debt into a student loan—you do not need to borrow enough to live an expensive and extravagant lifestyle.
 You can deduct the interest you pay on your student loan, even if you do not itemize, which may put paying off this debt towards the bottom of your debt payment plan.

 Bad debt is consumer debt.
-This is primarily made up of credit cards or personal loans.
+It is primarily made up of credit cards or personal loans.
 Often there is little to show for the debt once you borrow it.
 Additionally, the interest rate on credit cards or personal loans tends to be higher than that on mortgages and student loan debt.
-It is important to be able to justify any debt that you take on and spending it on things like movies out or entertainment costs are not good justifications.
-Some people justify car loans, since you often need a vehicle to get from place to place, however a car is a depreciating asset.
+It is important to be able to justify any debt that you take on and spending it on things like movies out, or entertainment costs are not good justifications.
+Some people justify car loans since you often need a vehicle to get from place to place.
+However, a car is a depreciating asset.
 You can work on breaking the car loan cycle by driving your cars longer and saving up to buy a new one.
 Before you take on additional debt ask yourself these questions: